JustinSDK/dotSCAD/docs/lib3x-hashmap.md

 ## Parameters

 - `kv_lt` : Constructs a new map containing the `[key, value]`s in the specified list.
 It can be ignored if you want an empty map.
 - `eq` : A equality function.
-If it's ignored, use `==` to compare elements.
+If it's ignored, use `==` to compare keys.
 - `hash` : A hash function.
-If it's ignored, convert each element to a string and hash it.
+If it's ignored, convert each key to a string and hash it.
 - `number_of_buckets` : The function uses a hash table internally.
 Change the number of buckets if you're trying to do optimization.

 ## Examples